bungle/lua-resty-sass/README.md

 lua-resty-sass
 ==============

-LuaJIT FFI bindings for LibSass (http://libsass.org/)
+LuaJIT FFI bindings for libsass (http://libsass.org/) - A C/C++ implementation of a Sass compiler